Sydney-Informatics-Hub/AgReFed-ML/README.md

 ## Method

 This model uses Gaussian Process regression with a complex base function and is particularly well-suited to agricultural applications because it can capture the underlying patterns and trends in soil data, as well as the inherent uncertainties associated with soil properties.
 By using such probabilistic Mixture Model, we can generate more accurate and reliable predictions of soil properties, which can be used to inform decision making and optimize crop management.
-More information about the probabilistic model details and feature selection can be found in [Method.pdf](docs/Method.pdf).
+More information about the probabilistic model details and feature selection can be found in the method description [Probabilistic Machine Learning for Modeling Environmental Systems and their Uncertainties](docs/Method.md).

 Each workflow consists of the following main steps: